stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Hark the Herald Angels Sing
+1. Ancient of Days
-2. Lord I Lift Your Name On High
+2. Arise, Shine
-3. Man of Sorrows
+3. King of Kings
-4. Highest Place
+4. You Alone

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Rise with the Sun
+1. His Mercy is More
-2. My God is So Big
+2. All Glory Be to Christ
-3. Rise with the Sun
+3. Great is Thy Faithfulness
-4. Let your Kingdom Come
+4.

 ### 9:30am Song Lyrics<br>